coreykirkland/metaMAG_BETA/README.md

 ##### Usage:
 ```
-bash etaMAG_visualisation_heatmap.sh -t <Order Name> -p <Greater Than Percentage> -o <Output Directory>
+bash metaMAG_visualisation_heatmap.sh -t <Order Name> -p <Greater Than Percentage> -o <Output Directory>
 ```
 metaMAG module: metaMAG_visualisation_heatmap.sh
 -t: Name of order based on MAG classification table (e.g. o__Solirubrobacterales)
 -p: Include GFs/KOs with at least one MAG greater than "percentage" (e.g. 50)
--o: Output directory (must be the same as used in previous modules).
+-o: Output directory (must be the same as used in all previous modules).
+Note: All arguments required to successfully run the module.